nekwo/nekwo/README.md

 -----------------------------------------------------------------------------------------------
 Don't have much public stuff here I mostly use perforce..
 Feel free to invite me to private orgs tho.

-- 👀 interested in general adversarial networks, Electro-Mechanics and Electronic Arts
+- 👀 interested in AI & ElectroMechanics
-- 🌱 currently learning Virtual Reality Multiplayer
+- 🌱 currently learning VR Multiplayer
 - 💞️ looking to collaborate on Atomic Engineering Research
 - 📫 Hmu on discord @ wutsdis